 The most important thing you can do to help secure the Hatchery's future beyond Sept.
-2015 is to send a letter of support to Secretary Sally Jewell for raising an endangered species at DC Booth and highlighting the youth education that occurs at the hatchery.
-You may also send letters to the S.D.
-Congressional delegates (you do not have to be a SD citizen), and to the USFWS.
+2016 is to send a letter of support to Secretary Sally Jewell for adequately re-staffing U.S. Fish & WIldlife Service (USFWS) employees at D.C.
+Booth, and highlighting the youth education that occurs at the hatchery.
+You may also send letters or call the S.D.
+Congressional delegates (you do not have to be a SD citizen).
 You can also make a donation or sign up for a membership with our organization, the Booth Society.
 We are the nonprofit fisheries friends group of the hatchery that has spearheaded the advocacy campaign from the beginning.
-Your monetary donation will help with additional advocacy costs for the current fiscal year 2014.
+Your monetary donation will help with additional advocacy costs for the current fiscal year 2016.
 Click here for more information on donations and memberships.

 Ask your co-workers, friends, neighbors, family and associates to send a letter or call their senators and representatives today!

 WRITE, VISIT or CALL your representatives.
 You may also email them through their website.
 You DO NOT have to be a resident of South Dakota to write to SD delegates.
 You may also want to write to your state senators and represenatives about this projected closure and the planned closures of other fish hatcheries nationwide, such as Leadville National Fish Hatchery in Colorado (est. 1889) and numerous hatcheries in the southeast.

 To expedite your effort to write to Secretary Jewell or the USFWS, we have provided addresses below.